 Most of the cases of prostate cancers are not caused because of the inherited cancer genes and even most of the men who suffer from this don’t have a family history regarding this cancer.
 But sometimes it runs in the families and nearly 5 to 10 % of all cases diagnosed are because of the hereditary, that shows the increased risk for the disease runs in the family. in such cases, one must visit a urologist to rule out prostate cancer

 Prostate Cancer ad Family History:

-It has been observed by the doctors at Paras Hospitals that family history is the strongest risk factor for the prostate cancer.
-If an individual’s close relative is suffering with prostate is twice as likely to develop prostate cancer as a man with no family history of the disease.
+It has been observed by the urologist doctors at Paras Hospitals that family history is the strongest risk factor for prostate cancer.
+If an individual’s close relative is suffering from the prostate is twice as likely to develop prostate cancer as a man with no family history of the disease.
 And, if two close male relatives are affected, then a man’s lifetime risk increases fivefold.

 In recent years, studies have also identified a number of heritable genetic changes that can contribute to the development of prostate cancer.
-For instance, a research is done for this issue suggests that men with mutations in the gene BRCA2 have an increased risk of suffering with this cancer.
+For instance, research is done for this issue suggests that men with mutations in the gene BRCA2 have an increased risk of suffering from this prostate cancer.